US unemployment falls to 48-year low in September | AFP - This kiji is

 Job gains were noted in healthcare, up 26,000, transportation and warehousing, up 24,000, and construction, up 23,000.

-But the banner result from August's jobs numbers was surely the record low jobless rate.
+But the banner result from August's jobs numbers was surely the record low jobless rate, which was driven lower by job gains among adult women.

+But with unemployment at levels not seen since Richard Nixon was in the White House, the September report was also sure strengthen the case for the Federal Reserve to continue raising interest rates.

+Markets widely expect the central bank to raise rates again in December but some analysts say markets may not have taken the Fed's expectations for next year -- another three increases -- into account, potentially leaving them in for a rude shock.